AntonovAlexander/activecore/README.md

 * pre-defined data structures and API for useful scheduling, communication and synchronization "services" of the microarchitecture;
 * event model and handler procedures selectively exposed for behavioral-style programming of custom application functions and mechanisms.

-KIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW design tools:
+KIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW synthesis tools:

-Fixed-function IP core <------ KIP core ------> General-purpose HW design tool
+Fixed-function IP core <------ KIP core ------> General-purpose HW synthesis tool

 Compared to other hardware generation frameworks, ActiveCore is constructed according to the following prioritites:
 * Dynamic generation of all hardware-related content, including data instances, structures, dimensions, expressions, procedural blocks, etc;